evanwills/matrix_parsefile_preprocessor/README.md

 ### Command line

 The command line interface allows you to compile parse files from partials as well as validate and comparing like the web interface.
-It also allows you to process multiple files with a single call (although at the moment the output isn't that user friendly in that mode).
+It also allows you to process multiple files with a single call.

 ```$ php parse-file_process.cli.php parse-file.xml [runtime options] [other-files_1 other-files_2 ...] [compare] [comparison-files_1 comparison-files_2 comparison-files_3 ...]```